fasoeu/promise-chain/readme.md

 # Promise Chain

 This module extends Promise object adding `chain` method.
-Chain method accepts an array of objects.
+Chain method accepts multiple arguments and/or array of objects.
 Optimally, every item should be a function which returns a Promise.
-It you provide items as Promise objects instead, they will be immediatly executed with unpredictable results.
+If you instead provide items as Promise objects, they will be immediatly executed with unpredictable results.
-Every function can use the results of the promise returned by the previous function.
+Every provided function can use the result of the promise returned by the previous function.

 ```js
 require('promise-waterfall-chain');